 You would have the potential to progress to specific supervisory or site management roles, or to specialise in particular areas of the job, like construction design or estimating.

 Entry requirements will vary by course and institution.
-Vacancy advertisements provide specific information on the qualifications required by the delivery institution for each GA.
-Alternatively, you can contact a university or college directly for guidance on entry requirements.
+Vacancy advertisements provide specific information on the qualifications required by the delivery institution for each apprenticeship.
+You can also contact the learning provider directly for guidance on entry requirements.

-Some individuals may complete the GA in a shorter period of time because the format means they can attend university or college outwith traditional term times.
+Some individuals may complete their apprenticeship in a shorter period of time because the format means they can attend university or college outside of traditional term times.